fulldemo13/ft_server-42/README.md

 # ft_server-42

-Use "docker" tecology to install a complete web server.
+Use "docker" tecnology to install a complete web server.
 This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.